At first full workouts, MLB teams exercise caution and express hope

 Lindor made his on-field debut for New York and debuted blue hair for the occasion, even though no fans were there to see it.
 Soon after, he was enduring another spring staple: fielding questions from the New York media about whether he will sign an extension like Tatis’s.

-“I think it’s too early,” Lindor told reporters.
-He mentioned he hadn’t had much time to talk with the team at all yet.
+“It’s too early,” Lindor said.
+He mentioned he hadn’t had much time to talk with the team yet.
 The 27-year-old said he is still getting to know the organization, and he reiterated his hope that any negotiations won’t bleed into the regular season.

 For now, he told reporters he just hopes everyone “masks up” so there can be fans in the stands sooner than later.
 The few tickets the Mets had to offer the public for spring training games at 20 percent capacity sold out in less than 10 minutes.

-Major League Baseball and its owners wanted to delay the season a month or so.
+MLB and its owners wanted to delay the season a month or so.
 They wanted to wait until March to start this process, to allow covid-19 case numbers in Florida and Arizona to fall to safer levels.
 The players wanted to begin, to play a full season and be compensated accordingly.
 Their union rejected a proposal for a 154-game season that would have started later.

 Those tensions between the league and union, on display as the sides negotiated the start of this season, will loom in the background of everything that happens between now and next winter, when the collective bargaining agreement expires.